Goal-conditioned dual-action imitation learning for dexterous dual-arm robot manipulation: Appendix

 \subsection{Data augmentation}

-Image augmentation is often used in computer vision to increase the robustness of the neural network against input data.
-This research randomly adjusted brightness, contrast, saturation, and hue to transform the training input images.
-Additionally, random erasing \cite{zhong2020random} is applied to prevent overfitting of the neural network model to the specific features only exist in training data.
+Image augmentation is often used in computer vision to increase the robustness of the neural network to input data.
+This research randomly adjusted the brightness, contrast, saturation, and hue to transform the training input images.
+Additionally, random erasing \cite{zhong2020random} was applied to prevent overfitting of the neural network model to the specific features that only exist in the training data.